hussainliyaqatdar/pythonprojects/README.md

-# R-Scripts
+# pythonprojects
-This Repo has scripts for various projects that I've implemented in R
+This Repo has scripts for various projects that I've implemented in python / R